Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 For comparison across scenarios, simulations are run for a final time of $T=60\,\mathrm{s}$, which is sufficient to capture all relevant differences.
 In the highly pathological regime ($\varepsilon=2.7$, Figure \ref{fig:eps2.7}), the reduced diffusion leads to the redistribution of ions.
-As a consequence, neuronal discharges accumulate extracellular potassium, producing a runaway increase of $[K^+]_{\mathrm{o}}$ above $16\,\mathrm{mM}$ and an abnormal depolarization of the transmembrane potential.
+As a consequence, neuronal discharges accumulate extracellular potassium, producing a runaway increase of $[\text{K}^+]_{{o}}$ above $16\,\mathrm{mM}$ and an abnormal depolarization of the transmembrane potential.
 The cell enters a hyper-excitable state, characterized by epileptic-like bursts with frequency exceeding $140\,\mathrm{Hz}$.
-Exploiting $\varepsilon=9.33$ as in Figure \ref{fig:eps9}, it is clear that the system reacts to ischemic stress with recurrent bursts of activity.
+Exploiting $\varepsilon=5$ and $\varepsilon=9.33$ as in Figures \ref{fig:eps5} and \ref{fig:eps9}, respectively, it is clear that the system reacts to ischemic stress with recurrent bursts of activity.
 The extracellular potassium concentration oscillates around $10$--$12\,\mathrm{mM}$, while the intracellular sodium concentration remains elevated but stable.
-This scenario captures a realistic pathological condition, where ischemia leads to periodic high-frequency discharges sustained by ionic disregulation.
+This scenario captures a realistic pathological condition, where ischemia leads to periodic high-frequency discharges sustained by ionic dysregulation.
 In Figure \ref{fig:eps13}, the potassium diffusion is particularly high ($\varepsilon = 13$), and this leads to a rapid compensation of ionic perturbations.
-In this case, $[K^+]_{\mathrm{o}}$ and $[Na^+]_{\mathrm{i}}$ remain close to stable values, and the membrane potential shows only a brief transient.
+In this case, $[\text{K}^+]_{{o}}$ and $[\text{Na}^+]_{i}$ remain close to stable values, and the membrane potential shows only a brief transient.
 Although this scenario is not physiologically realistic, it demonstrates that high $\varepsilon$ prevents pathological bursting by dampening ionic feedback.
-The figure highlights the strong dependence of the system dynamics on the potassium diffusion coefficient $\varepsilon$, demonstrating how impaired diffusion accelerates pathological feedback loops that lead to high-frequency or epileptic activity.
+Overall, Figure \ref{fig:eps_comparison} highlights that the system dynamics strongly depend on the potassium diffusion rate $\varepsilon$: decreasing $\varepsilon$ from $13$ to $2.7$ shifts the behavior from stable ionic homeostasis to pathological regimes characterized by extracellular potassium accumulation above $16\,\mathrm{mM}$ and firing frequencies exceeding $140\,\mathrm{Hz}$, with intermediate values ($\varepsilon = 5$--$9.33$) producing periodic high-frequency bursting sustained by $\mathrm{[K^+]}_o$ oscillations around $10$--$12\,\mathrm{mM}$.